mshagirov/pythonlab/_02-lab-env-setup/01-prerequisites.md

 {% tab os-type MacOS %}

+---

+*Note that MacOS does come with its own Python interpreter.
+Homebrew allows us to install and manage newer Python versions without interfering with the MacOS' system.*

+---

 #### Install Homebrew and Python

 We will use [Homebrew](https://brew.sh) to manage the system Python on MacOS.
 Follow the steps below to install Homebrew on your Mac:

 1. Open terminal app.
-(You may use spotlight to find Terminal and run it.)
+(You can also use spotlight to find Terminal)
-1. Copy and run the following command to install Homebrew (`brew` command)
+1. Copy and run the following command to install Homebrew (`brew` command).
+Enter your MacOS password if prompted.

     ```bash
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"